lukewilliamboswell/roc-platform-template-rust/README.md

 bash ci/all_tests.sh
 ```

-This builds Roc from the pinned commit, builds the platform, and runs all examples.
+This builds the platform and runs all examples.
+If `roc` is already on your PATH at the pinned commit, it will be used directly; otherwise it will be built from source.

 ## Supported Targets